bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kosambi.md

 * Father was somewhat strict and used to scold him.
 * In addition he was quite short-tempered and stubborn.
 * He would get angry if anyone dared touch any of his things.
-* In 1918 Kosambi's father planned a second trip to Harvard University in the United States.
-* He planned to leave his wife Balabai with their children in Pune to complete their schooling.
-* Balabai, however, became ill and returned to Goa with the two younger girls but it was decided that Kosambi was too sickly to be left in Pune on his own, so he and his older sister Manik accompanied their father to the United States.
 * The sea journey took four months followed by a train journey across the United States to Harvard University in Cambridge, Massachusetts.
 * Kosambi began his studies at the Rinz Technical High School but his poor health and weak physique meant to found the physical tasks difficult.
 * The principal advised that he transfer to a more academic education, so he was enrolled in the Harvard Grammar School.
 * He had his tonsils removed which led to a large improvement in his health.
 * After a year at the Harvard Grammar School he entered the Cambridge High and Latin School in 1920.
 * He now became interested in all academic subjects but also became physically very fit exercising in the gym, swimming, taking part in athletics and ice skating.
-* His older sister graduated from Radcliffe College in 1922 and she returned to India with her father leaving Kosambi to complete his education in America on his own; he moved into a hostel.
 * No other discipline unlocked the door to the atom or to the movement of celestial bodies equally well, as mathematics did.
 * Aptitude granted, mathematical research needed the least financial resources of any science.
 * Mathematical results possess clarity and give an intellectual satisfaction above any others.
 * They have absolute validity in their own domain, due to the rigorous logical process involved, independent of experimental verification upon which applications to the exact sciences must depend.
-* Leo Wiener taught Slavic languages at Harvard and he became a friend of Kosambi's father.
-* Leo Wiener had a son Norbert Wiener who was twelve years older than Kosambi and became a strong influence on the young schoolboy.
 * They became friends for life.
 * Kosambi graduated from the Cambridge High and Latin School in 1924 and was awarded a scholarship to study at Harvard University.
 * He postponed his studies, however, and returned to India, sailing first to London then departing on 19 July on the ship Katori Maru for India.
-* For two years he wandered about India, visiting family and friends.
-* In January 1926 Kosambi returned to America along with his father who was making a third visit to that country.
 * Kosambi began his studies at Harvard University in January 1926.
 * Although his main interest was mathematics, he spread himself very widely across an amazing range of subjects, taking 18 courses in one year.
 * He was taught mathematics by G D Birkhoff who worried about the number of courses Kosambi was taking, advising him to concentrate on mathematics.
 * In 1929 Kosambi was awarded the degree of Bachelor of Arts 'summa cum laude' but he was not awarded a fellowship to enable him to continue his studies for a doctorate.
 * One reason was the start of the Depression which meant fewer fellowships were available, but the main reason seems to have been the fact that Kosambi had not taken G D Birkhoff's advice of concentrating on mathematics and had continued having many other interests.
 * Stopping off in France he went to Paris to try to meet Élie Cartan but, failing in this, he sought out Tullio Levi-Civita in Rome but again had no luck.
-* Back in India he went to Bangalore where he lived for a while with his eldest sister.
 * Soon, he was appointed to the Banaras Hindu University where he taught mathematics and gave German classes on the side.
 * This was not a happy experience for Kosambi who wanted to teach at a higher level and wanted to undertake research.
 * In this early work, DDK displays a sophisticated ability to integrate many strands of thought, to generalise observations from one context to another, while retaining sufficient rigour.